aubreyrjones/orbit_rat/README.md

 and that you can follow instructions about installing and using Teensyduino or PlatformIO (in vscode).

-Assuming you'l use the software mostly unmodified, you need to hook up a pair of potentiometer joysticks to the Teensy's analog inputs.
+Assuming you'll use the software mostly unmodified, you need to hook up a pair of potentiometer joysticks to the Teensy's analog inputs.
 That's pretty much it.

 For the prototype I used the model sold on SparkFun, along with their breakout boards.